Water Polo Canada: NCL (National Championship League)

 The National Championship League (NCL) was created in 2014 to bring the domestic club age group programs under a country wide umbrella that promotes the development of the sport.

-The NCL offers three categories of play: Senior, 17U, and 15U.
+The NCL offers four categories of play: Senior, 19U, 17U, and 15U.

 Senior

 The Senior category runs from December to early May and features a format of separate event weekends.
 The country is split into Eastern and Western conferences and the standing from each event weekend determine who qualifies for the Senior National Championships, where the Canadian champions are crowned.

 Eastern events will be divided into two tiers.
 The tiers will maximize the number of meaningful games that are played through the course of a season.
 Promotion and relegation opportunities will exist at the end of each event and a playoff into the Senior National Championship qualifier will take place.

 19U

 The 19U category will be a single event to act as National Club Championship.
 19U teams are recommended to be joining the Senior divisions to access league play.
 Beyond that, Provinces and clubs provide 19U competitions of their own throughout Canada run independently of Water Polo Canada.